Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Sandy shook Clara’s hand with a sympathetic expression.
 "Doctor Brown, while it’s a pleasure to meet you I must offer my condolences for your father.
 I gather he was able to protect several others."

-To Clara’s distant astonishment, far from being trite or insufficient she actually found the simple words...moving.
+To Clara’s distant astonishment, far from being trite or insufficient she actually found the simple words... moving.
 She blinked at the sudden complicated medley of sadness, pride and gratitude he’d managed to inspire in her and found herself smiling reflexively.
-"I...thank you.
-Knowing that there are some people alive today who wouldn’t be...it helped me," she admitted.
+"I... thank you.
+Knowing that there are some people alive today who wouldn’t be... it helped me," she admitted.

 "You have a lot to be proud of," Sandy told her.
 "Not just in him, but in this ship.
 The first manned mission to Mars, and several other alien worlds besides is a profound accomplishment."